Ivana Trump: Early life and education

-Ivana Marie Zelníčková was born on February 20, 1949, in the Moravian city of Zlín (known between 1949 and 1990 as Gottwaldov), Czechoslovakia, the daughter of Miloš Zelníček and Marie Zelníčková (née Francová).
+Ivana Marie Zelníčková was born on February 20, 1949, in Gottwaldov, Czechoslovak Socialist Republic (present-day Zlín, Czech Republic), the daughter of Miloš Zelníček (1927–1990) and Marie Zelníčková (née Francová, b.
+1926).
+She was raised in a Catholic household.
 Her father was an electrical engineer and her mother worked as a telephone operator.
-He encouraged his daughter's skiing abilities, a practice she began at age four.
-After developing skills as a skier, she joined the junior national ski team, which offered her opportunities to travel beyond the Soviet-era communist boundaries of what was then the Czechoslovak Socialist Republic.
+Her father encouraged his daughter's skiing abilities, a practice she began at age four.
+After developing skills as a skier, Ivana joined the junior national ski team, which offered her opportunities to travel beyond the Soviet-era communist boundaries of what was then the Czechoslovak Socialist Republic.
 She attended Charles University in Prague and earned a master's degree in physical education in 1972.
-In 1970, Ivana appeared on Czechoslovak Television in the children's television series Pan Tau.
+In 1970 Ivana appeared on Czechoslovak Television in the children's television series Pan Tau.

+An (StB) informant with the cover name Lubos reported to his superiors in 1977 how Ivana had begun work at a petrol station in Austria, where she had met her first husband in 1968.
+She had then emigrated to Canada, where she married Trump.

-Accounts differ as to Ivana's history in competitive skiing.
-It was reported that she was selected as an alternate on the Czechoslovak ski team during the 1972 Winter Olympics, specializing in downhill and slalom.
-However, in 1989, Petr Pomezný, Secretary General of the Czechoslovak Olympic Committee, denied the claim and stated that despite searching extensively, no record could be found of her involvement.
+In 1988 Ivana told journalists she had been selected as a substitute on the Czechoslovak ski team during the 1972 Winter Olympics, specializing in downhill and slalom.
+However, Czechoslovakia only sent four female athletes to the 1972 Winter Olympics and none were alpine skiers.
+In 1989 Petr Pomezný, Secretary General of the Czechoslovak Olympic Committee, denied Ivana's claim and stated that, despite searching extensively, no record could be found of her involvement.
+In 2021 Snopes confirmed that Czechoslovakia had not sent female alpine skiers to the 1972 Winter Olympics.

-Immigration to Canada
+Emigration to Canada

-In 1971, Zelníčková married Alfred Winklmayr, an Austrian ski instructor and her platonic friend, in order to obtain Austrian citizenship.
+In 1971 Ivana married Alfred Winklmayr, an Austrian ski instructor and her platonic friend, in order to obtain a passport.
 The marriage granted her the freedom to leave Czechoslovakia without defection so she could retain the right to return to visit her parents.
 As Ivana Winklmayr, she received her Austrian passport in March 1972.
-The following year, she obtained an absentee divorce from Alfred Winklmayr in Los Angeles, California, where he had moved to teach skiing.
+In August 1973, she obtained an absentee divorce from Alfred Winklmayr in Los Angeles, California, where he had moved to teach skiing.